Table of Contents

 :

-On macOS, you can use those shortcuts to take screenshots:
+On macOS, you can use these shortcuts to take screenshots:

 Command-Control-Shift-3

-With Kanboard, you can associate one or many tags to a task.
+With Kanboard, you can associate one or many tags with a task.
 You can define tags globally for all projects or only for a specific project.

 From the task form, you can enter the desired tags: